Glowing electricity lines

 Switching energy provider FAQs

-Yes.
-When you set the wheels in motion to switch energy providers, you have at least 10 business days to change your mind.
-This is known as a ‘cooling off’ period.
-Cancelling your new contract within this time period means you will not pay any exit fees.
+Yes, once you make the switch, you have 10 business days to change your mind.
+Cancelling your new contract within the cooling-off period means you will not pay any exit fees.

-Unfortunately, if you still have outstanding payments on your electricity account with your old provider when you switch, you will still need to pay those off.
-You may also find that your old retailer has re-calculated your final bill after switching, especially if you switched using an estimated bill, so this could be the final payment required from them that’s made its way through.
+Outstanding payments on your electricity account with your old provider will need to be finalised.
+You may also find that your old retailer has recalculated your final bill after switching, especially if you switched using an estimated bill, so this could be the final payment required from them.

 If you find you are still being sent bills after you’ve paid your outstanding payments, it’s best to get in contact with your old provider to see if there has been an error.